Minneapolis Bouldering Project (Our Visit)

 So we just started walking around the potential building.
 We hiked around the entire building and finally found the entrance.

-Introduction to MBP
+Introduction to Rock Climbing & Bouldering at MBP

-We walked into the facility and met our friend Clayton.
+We walked into the facility and met our friend, Clayton.
 He was as pumped to have us there as we were to be there.
 His excitement to meet us was super contagious, and he kept giving us hi-fives!

 The first thing we did was get shoes.
 The kids tried on various sizes and finally found the perfect fit for them.
 Since it was our first time, there was no rental fee for shoes.
+The kids were dressed move.
+Helmets are a good idea.

-Rules
+Climbing Rules

 After everyone had their shoes on, Clayton sat the kids down and went over the rules of MBP.
 The most important ones that he went over with the kids included

-1. No running.
+- No running.

-3. Always look up when you are climbing.
+- Always look up when you are climbing.

 And Rules for the Caretaker

-1. Only three kids on the wall at a time in the youth section.
+- Only three kids* on the wall at a time in the youth section.

-2. Only two kids on the wall at a time in the adult section and they must be within arms reach.
+- Only two kids on the wall at a time in the adult section and they must be within arms reach.

 With shoes on our feet and brains in our heads, Clayton gave us a tour.
 (Did I mention that Clayton was wearing boardshorts with pink umbrellas on them?
 I’m telling you that alone made him a superstar).